m-gaucher/ACC_Dev/CSC-119/docs/Labs/Lab2/README.md

 ## Part 2: Programming Exercises
 ### Introduction
-For this part of the homework, we will create a pulse wave with ASCII characters based on the Unicode values, of each character, in your rst name.
+For this part of the homework, we will create a pulse wave with ASCII characters based on the Unicode values, of each character, in your first name.

 ### Procedure

-1. Prompt the user for their rst name (this is simply used for display purposes; nothing more)
+1. Prompt the user for their frst name (this is simply used for display purposes; nothing more)
-2. Print the rst name variable
+2. Print the frst name variable
 3. Prompt the user for a pulse number (this will be used later in you algorithm)
 4. Print the pulse number variable
-5. Print the Unicode values of each character in their rst name
+5. Print the Unicode values of each character in their first name
-6. Print the sum of Unicode characters of the rst name
+6. Print the sum of Unicode characters of the first name
-7. Print the dierence of Unicode characters in the rst name
+7. Print the difference of Unicode characters in the first name
-8. Print each character of the rst name, per line, followed by a series ASCII characters Series = ( Unicode value % pulse number variable )
+8. Print each character of the first name, per line, followed by a series ASCII characters Series = ( Unicode value % pulse number variable )

 ## Hints